MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchAllowedList.md

 ## SYNOPSIS

-The Get-SPOTenantRestrictedSearchAllowedList cmdlet returns all the sites that are in the restricted search allowed list.
+Returns all the sites that are in the restricted search allowed list.

 ## SYNTAX